Back to Blog

 Loops handles the basics well: user signed up (send welcome), user created project (send tips), user hasn't logged in (send re-engagement).
 If your automation needs fit "when X happens, send Y," Loops delivers without the overhead of a full automation builder.

-Event handling: Custom events via API, basic event triggers, simple sequences Pricing: Free for 1,000 contacts, from $49/month Pros: Simple event model, developer-friendly, good free tier, fast setup Cons: No complex branching, basic event logic, limited to simple sequences
+Event handling: Custom events via API, basic event triggers, simple sequences Pricing: Free for 1,000 contacts, from $49/month Pros: Simple event model, developer-friendly, good free tier, fast setup, excellent docs Cons: No complex branching, basic event logic, limited to simple sequences

 4. Iterable